 The template option can be any of the following values:

-Additionally, if your stack is in a private GitHub repo, you can set a GitHub token in the
+Additionally, if your stack is in a private GitHub repo, you can pass a GitHub token via the

 If you set the any dependencies in package.json to

 *, the Remix CLI will change it to a semver caret of the latest released version:

 This allows you to not have to regularly update your template to the latest version of that specific package.
 Of course you do not have to put

 * if you'd prefer to manually manage the version for that package.

 remix.init/index.js file at the root then that file will be executed after the project has been generated and dependencies have been installed.
 This gives you a chance to do anything you'd like as part of the initialization of your template.
 For example, in the blues stack, the

 app property has to be globally unique so we use the